tanmay-deev/CodSoft/README.md

 ## Conclusion

 These projects provided me with practical experience in web development, from designing responsive layouts to implementing interactive features.
 Through this internship, I gained a deeper understanding of creating functional and visually appealing web applications, enhancing both my technical skills and design sensibilities.

-For more information about CodSoft and their internship programs, visit their [official website](https://www.codsoft.in/).